theepicflyer/macroknob-shield/README.md

 2. To use it as a dongle for another ZMK keyboard, follow the guide below and the instructions in each file to integrate the configuration from your existing keyboard into this.

 # Dongle mode
-As a high level overview, you will build your existing keyboard's firmware as per usual, with a slight modification to the build options, while you will build the MacroKnob's firmware separately.
-The MacroKnob's firmware needs to be configured specifically for your keyboard before building, and this repo can be used as a base for your modifications.
+As a high level overview, you will modify slightly our existing keyboard's firmware, then build it as per usual in your existing repo.
+You will then build the Macroknob's firmware using this repo as a template.
+The Macroknob's firmware needs to be configured specifically for your keyboard before building, and you can follow the instructions in this repo.

-The 'lily58' branch is an example for the SplitKB Lily58.
+The 'splitkb_aurora_lily58' branch is an example for the SplitKB Lily58.
 It is the configuration I use for my own daily driver.